zerotohero-dev/zerotohero-web/content/content-creation/new-stream-setup-with-babyface-pro-fs.md

 ## To Duck or not to Duck

-Another thing that I needed to configure is background music's **gain level**:
-When I am talking, I want to keep it around **5-10%**, and when I'm not speaking and doing a focused programming session, for example, I prefer to elevate it around **40%**, so that the audience can enjoy the music, while I can continue my focused work.
+Another thing that I needed to configure is the background music's **gain level**:When I am talking, I want to keep it around **5-10%**, and when I'm not speaking and doing a focused programming session, for example, I prefer to elevate it around **40%**, so that the audience can enjoy the music, while I can continue my focused work.

 There are **ducking** plugins that achieve this effect automatically.
 Yet, I personally don’t like them because they distort the beginning of the speech,